dogoncouch/logdissect/README.md

 4. --last options: The last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).

 5. Zipped files: Files that end in .gz, .bz2, or .zip are ignored.

+# Issues
+Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub.

 # Author
     Dan Persons (dpersonsdev@gmail.com)